gutlessCGH/RONBM/README.md

 * Icon size (256px default size relatively large for refind, but not very big on a HiDPI monitor)
 * Maximum number of icons shown (default 7 should fit like the preview on a 1080p monitor)
 * Timeout before automatic boot
-* Indicator style (there are four sets of indicator images)
+* Indicator style (there are four sets of indicator images to choose from)

 ![Indicators Preview](indicators.jpg)